TrellixVulnTeam/swahilipython_SCMU/Doc/library/imp.rst

       in Python 3.3.

-The following functions help interact with the import system's internal locking mechanism.
-Locking semantics of imports are an implementation detail which may vary from release to release.
+The following functions help interact with the agiza system's internal locking mechanism.
+Locking semantics of imports are an implementation detail which may vary kutoka release to release.
 However, Python ensures that circular imports work without any deadlocks.

 .. function:: lock_held()

-   Return ``True`` if the global import lock is currently held, else ``False``.
+   Return ``True`` if the global agiza lock is currently held, else ``False``.
 On platforms without threads, always return ``False``.

-   On platforms with threads, a thread executing an import first holds a global import lock, then sets up a per-module lock for the rest of the import.
-This blocks other threads from importing the same module until the original import completes, preventing other threads from seeing incomplete module objects constructed by the original thread.
+   On platforms with threads, a thread executing an agiza first holds a global agiza lock, then sets up a per-module lock for the rest of the import.
+This blocks other threads kutoka importing the same module until the original agiza completes, preventing other threads kutoka seeing incomplete module objects constructed by the original thread.
 An exception is made for circular imports, which by construction have to expose an incomplete module object at some point.

    .. versionchanged:: 3.3
       The locking scheme has changed to per-module locks for the most part.
-A global import lock is kept for some critical tasks, such as initializing the per-module locks.
+A global agiza lock is kept for some critical tasks, such as initializing the per-module locks.

    .. deprecated:: 3.4